What is a Magic System?

 Arguably (though almost anything can be arguable, I guess) the most important aspects of a magic system are the rules that govern it.

-The magnitude or volume of rules in a magic system are limited only by an author and what they want to create.
+The magnitude or volume of rules in a magic system is limited only by an author and what they want to create.
 Whatever the rules are, there is only one immutable rule for your rules: be consistent.

 - Is there a cost associated with magic?